marcojakob/code.makery.ch/collections/blog/15-03-16-making-content-editors-and-web-developers-happy.md

 ## Tools

-There is one platform I would like to point out that provides an *all-in-one* solution for what I described above.
+There is one platform I would like to point out that provides an *all-in-one* solution for what I described above (except it's not file-based).
 It's called [Webhook](http://www.webhook.com/).
 If you haven't seen it I recommend you check it out!
-I really like webhook but in my opinion they integrate too much which leads to problems: There are so many parts it is difficult to to understand what it actually does.
-And I can't (easily) exchange individual parts.
+I really like Webhook but in my opinion they integrate too much which leads to problems: There are so many parts that it is difficult to understand what it actually does.
+And I can't (easily) exchange individual components.
 For example, I would love to use their web-based CMS but I would rather want to use another static generator than the one that is built in.
-And I might also not want to host my site on their infrastructure.
+And I also might not want to host my site on their infrastructure.

 In the following I will present tools for each individual component.
-This is highly opinionated and most of those components may be replaced by other tools (as they likely will over time anyways).
+This is highly opinionated and most of those components may be replaced by other tools (as they likely will over time, anyways).

 ### Static Site Generator